The Architectural Technologists' Register

 The Architectural Technologists' Register sets, assesses and monitors the competency standards for registered Architectural Technologists in the Republic of Ireland.

-The Register is currently voluntary; the formation of which is supported by the Minister for Housing and Department for Housing, Local Government and Heritage (DHLGH) demonstrated via their Agreement in Principle in 2018.
+The Register was formed with support from the Minister for Housing and the Department for Housing, Local Government and Heritage (DHLGH) demonstrated via their Agreement in Principle in 2018.
 The objective of the Architectural Technologists' Register is for it to attain Statutory status under the Building Control Act 2007 and for its Registrants to be accepted as competent to provide Design and Assigned Certifier services under the Building Control (Amendment) Regulations 2014.

-The Register is now ready to proceed to the next stage and become a "Shadow" Register mirroring the operation of the current Statutory Registers (engineers, surveyors and architects) in operation, including the Boards as defined in the Building Control Act 2007, subscriptions, fees etc. Following a meeting with the Minister and DHPLH in December 2022, we now have viability objectives, target milestones and an outline timeline to enable the legislative process to commence to amend the primary legislation.
+The "Shadow" AT Register commenced on 1 May 2023 and mirrors the operation of the current Statutory Registers (engineers, surveyors and architects), including the subscriptions, fees, and the boards as defined in the Building Control Act 2007.
+At a meeting with the Minister and the DHLGH in December 2022, it was confirmed that a Shadow Register should be developed, and this was reaffirmed by Minister Kieran O'Donnell on 19 April 2023.
+We now have viable objectives, target milestones and an outline timeline to enable legislative process to commence to amend the primary legislation.

 The profession of Architectural Technology is essential to the design of buildings and structures and is underpinned by science and engineering knowledge to achieve optimum functionality, efficiency and effectiveness in construction and robust, durable and sustainable design solutions that perform over time.